 You can buy a SKINIQ kit from Pathway for $129.
 The SkinIQ report is easy to understand, and does not require you to have any medical or science background.
 Best of all, it also provides recommendations and preventive solutions for each skin category test results.

 Personalized Vitamins & Supplements To Help Your Skin

 Knowledge of the genes that contribute to skin issues and aging can help us take care of not only our health but also work to prevent aging.
 You can now do this with genetic testing for skin.
 Maybe it’s time to try genetic testing and customize your own skin care program, based on your genetic characteristics?
 It certainly can’t hurt!

 However, what happens after you have the blueprint to your skin?
 What's next?
 Here comes the new trend -- personalized supplements -- that has worked for many women and men.

-As shown in both HomeDNA and Pathway Genomics, feeding your skin with the right nutrients - vitamins, minerals, essential fats, collagen, and antioxidants -- is extremely helpful in keeping your skin looking its best.
+As shown in both HomeDNA and Pathway Genomics, feeding your skin with the right nutrients - vitamins, minerals, essential fats, drinkable collagen liquid, and antioxidants -- is extremely helpful in keeping your skin looking its best.